Kintyre/ksconf/docs/source/install.md

 On Windows, run these commands from an Administrator console.
 On Mac or Linux, simply run the final install command with "sudo", aka `sudo pip install .`

+    pip install kintyre-splunk-conf

+Or, to pull the latest from git, replace the above command with:

     git clone https://github.com/Kintyre/ksconf.git
     cd ksconf
     pip install .